basarat/typescript-book/docs/types/typeGuard.md

 doStuff(new Bar());
 ```

-TypeScript even understands `else` so when an `if` narrows out one type it knows that within the else *its definitely not that type*.
+TypeScript even understands `else` so when an `if` narrows out one type it knows that within the else *it's definitely not that type*.
 Here is an example:

 ```ts
 class Foo {